UWAC's Community impact funding (CIF) Approach

-- Before we have an in-person interview a Board candidate, we ask them to complete this short UWAC Board Candidate Survey.
-We also ask our candidates to send us their professional and/or volunteer resume.
+- Before we have an in-person interview with a Board candidate, we ask them to complete this short UWAC Board Candidate Survey.
+We also ask our candidates to send us their professional and/or volunteer resumes.
 This information is shared with the Governance Committee so they can consider the skills, experience, and perspective each candidate offers as well as the current needs/goals of our organization.

 - We currently have 4 Board Committees (the Board may form ad-hoc committees as needed).
 The Board affirms/adjusts the scope of work for each committee at our annual Board Retreat.
 Download our Board Committee Descriptions.

 - It's important to know who is responsible for what!
 We use The Basic Roles of Boards & Staff from our friends at United Way of Greater Houston to help us define Board vs Director roles.

 - A Board Member Self Assessment is a helpful tool for your volunteers to reflect on their engagement as a Board member.
 We include this self-assessment in our annual retreat advanced reading materials, but do not ask our volunteers to return their results to us.

 A Sampling of Nonprofit Blogs and Websites We Love (and Why We Love Them)

 - Andy Robinson: Vermont-based non-profit consultant, author, and trainer with a sense of humor.
 We're especially fond of his easy-to-ready books on fundraising and Board development.

 - Bloomerang: More free fundraising webinars, templates, guides, and blog posts!

 - Blue Avocado: Online magazine fueled by a bi-monthly newsletter designed to provide practical, tactical tips and tools to nonprofit leaders.